 This is where your solar inverter comes in.
 Most homes use alternating current (AC) energy, not DC, so the energy produced by your solar panels isn’t useful on its own.
 When your solar panels collect sunlight and turn it into energy, it gets sent to the inverter, which takes the DC energy and turns it into AC energy.
 At that point, your solar electricity can power your appliances and electronics or, if you’re producing more electricity than you need, it can feed back into the grid.

-Comparing solar inverter technologies: string inverter vs. microinverter vs. power optimizer
+Comparing solar inverter technologies: string inverter vs. string inverters with power optimizers vs. microinverters

 All inverters have the same basic task: convert DC solar energy into useful AC energy for your home.
 However, there are three different solar inverter technologies that you can choose for your solar panel system, and each of them works slightly differently.